Bets on dog racing: what you need to know

 Distance and class of races

 It's like any regular track and field athlete.
 Like people in athletics, dogs specialize in a certain distance.
-Accordingly, they are the favorites at their profile distance, although they are often used for other distances as well.
+Accordingly, they are the favourites at their profile distance, although they are often used for other distances as well.
 The bettor should determine whether the distance is suited for his hounds.
 In addition, it is necessary to determine the specifics of the race.
 Are these conditions convenient for your hounds?
 Which opponents will they have to compete with?

 In most cases, the organizers consider the features of the dog and its preferences to start in a certain trap.
 In turn, fans of bets on dog racing should weigh where the dog’s starting place in relation to the inside of the track is.
 Perhaps, for some reason, the organizers put the dog in the wrong booth.